SUNDERLAND AND TYNE LUSTRE POTTERY

 The bowl below has this version of the transfer, coupled with the version of the mariner's compass with a J H printed mark.
 Sometimes these bowls are impressed 'J H' beneath a Staffordshire knot (it was not uncommon for North East potters to try to pass off their wares as Staffordshire).
 I have one bowl on record with the impressed mark 'Hobson'.
 As yet, I've been able to find out little about this potter.
 See the mariner's compass page for more information.
 I've previously assumed that items with the J H printed mark to be from North Shields.

-A late mug with the transfer.
-Again, I had previously assumed this bridge transfer and frog to be North Shields.
+Another late mug with the transfer.
+I had previously assumed this bridge transfer and frog to be North Shields.

 Contact Stephen Smith